UK National Minimum Wage and National Living Wage

 The National Minimum Wage (NMW) is a minimum amount per hour that most workers in the United Kingdom are entitled to be paid.

-- £3.90 for apprentices aged 16 to 18 years and those aged 19 years or over who are in the first year of their apprenticeship.
+- £4.30 for apprentices aged under 19, and for those aged 19 years or over who are in the first year of their apprenticeship.